rjsmith/rsbatech-modules/README.md

 ## Documentation

-Please see the [Orestes-One repo Wiki](https://github.com/rjsmith/orestes-one/wiki) for the Orestes-One and Electra-One preset user guide.
+Please see the [Wiki](https://github.com/rjsmith/rsbatech-modules/wiki) for the Orestes-One and Electra-One preset user guide.

 ## Change History